pret/pokefirered/README.md

 This is a disassembly of Pokémon FireRed and LeafGreen.

-It builds the following rom:
+It builds the following ROM:

 * pokefirered.gba `sha1: 41cb23d8dccc8ebd7c649cd8fbb58eeace6e2fdc`